Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 43%€50,001 and over

 Note most gains from crypto in Italy are considered “miscellaneous income” and subject to a flat 26% Italy crypto tax on all gains over €2,000.
-There is also a “substitute income tax” option with which taxpayers pay a lower rate: 14% of the value of the assets held as of January 1.
+Italian taxpayers may also declare the value of their digital asset holdings as of January 1 each year and pay a 14% tax rate.

 Accounting methods for crypto tax in Italy